 Withdrawal of amounts which were found to be irregular after the submission of the accounts.

-According to Art 139 (10) CPR, Member States may replace irregular amounts which are detected after the submission of the accounts, unless the Commission itself has first concluded on the irregularity of that expenditure by virtue of point c) Article 144(1).
-Should the Commission detect the irregularity before the Member State, Articles 144 and 145 on financial corrections will apply.
+According to Art 139 (10) CPR, Member States may replace irregular amounts which are detected after the submission of the accounts, unless t the Commission detects the irregularity before the Member State where Articles 144 and 145 on financial corrections will apply.

 For instance, assuming that an irregularity is detected by the Member State in March 2017 after the submission of the accounts by 15 February 2017 (in relation to expenditure certified under the accounting period 01/07/2015 – 30/06/2016), the following corrective steps should be taken by the Member State:

-Member States must withdraw an equivalent amount of expenditure from the following interim payment application (for instance in June 2017) and may replace it with new regular expenditure.
+Member States must withdraw an equivalent amount of expenditure from a subsequent application for interim payment (for instance in June 2017) and may replace it with new regular expenditure.

 The corresponding accounts (01/07/2016 – 30/06/2017) must reflect these adjustments accordingly (recording of withdrawal of irregular amount in Appendix 2 and recording of regular expenditure in Appendix 1, as relevant).